Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • The metadata is submitted alongside the file, rather than being parsed from the file itself.
 [2]

-1. Initiate an upload session.
+1. Initiate an upload session, creating a release stage.

-3. Complete the upload session.
+3. Complete the upload session, publishing or discarding the stage.

 Versioning